 Right to Work Checks as Part of a Comprehensive Background Screening Programme

 Right to Work documentation verification as part of a comprehensive background screening programme helps to guide employers on best practices, as well as supplement their own investigations to ensure their employees have the legal right to work in the UK.
 The cost of getting this wrong can be huge, therefore Sterling’s latest edition and part of a growing suite of identity products, UK Right to Work ID Verification, provides an extra layer of protection that integrates ID technology seamlessly at the start of the process.
 This features artificial intelligence, fraud detection and facial recognition technology helping to reduce fraud and speed up hiring and screening all at the same time, thus allowing companies to perform full UK right to work checks.

 Updates to the Right to Work Process

 As you may have heard, on the 30th March 2020 and in place until 5th April 2022, as a result of the COVID-19 pandemic, the Home Office amended their guidance temporarily to make 2021 UK Right to Work checks easier for employers to carry out.
 This allows new checks to be conducted via online video calls, in addition to applicants and employees being able to send scanned documents or even photos through email or a digital mobile app, in-place of sending original documentation.

 From Brexit to the impact of Covid, is your organization prepared for future changes that could be around the corner.
-Sterling’s UK ID Verification is built to automatically incorporate future changes to immigration law from the UK Home Office, therefore helping to remain complaint throughout.
+Sterling’s UK ID Verification is built to automatically incorporate future changes to immigration law from the UK Home Office, therefore helping to remain compliant throughout.